oracle-quickstart/oci-openshift/custom_manifests/README.md

 # Custom Manifests

 These OpenShift and Kubernetes manifest files support the installation of Red Hat OpenShift clusters on Oracle Cloud Infrastructure.
-The butane files used to generate the OpenShift MachineConigs are also included.
+The Butane files used to generate the OpenShift MachineConfigs are also included.

 View usage during [installation](/README.md#documentation-and-installation-instructions)